Homefront: The Revolution

 The smartphone folder contains a file named targetingmode.xml, with the line "TargetingMode Entity class drone_goliath".

 The dialogue folder contains a subfolder named drone_hud featuring Vocaloid-sounding Korean messages that seem to match up with what one would expect from a remote control hacking interface.
-Interestingly, in the Gamescom 2015 Demo, one of the messages is used in the hacking interface for the Comms Relay Strike Point.
-This could indicate that these files were made for the direct sequel variant of the game by Crytek, but were repurposed by Deep Silver for their version before eventually being scrapped.
+Interestingly, in the Gamescom 2015 Demo, one of the messages is used in the Comms Relay Strike Point hacking interface.
+This could indicate that these files were made for Crytek's direct sequel variant of the game but were repurposed by Deep Silver for their version before eventually being scrapped.

 Danger_25